-1.6.13 Little tern (Sternula albifrons)
+1.6.14 Little tern (Sternula albifrons)

-- 1.6.13.1 Little tern in listed on both Annex I of the EU Birds Directive (2009/147/EEC) and Schedule 1 of the Wildlife and Countryside Act.
-The species is also amber-listed on the UK Birds of Conservation Concern List (Eaton et al. 2015). - 1.6.13.2 Little terns are summer visitors to Britain, breeding in coastal colonies.
+- 1.6.14.1 Little tern is listed on both Annex I of the EU Birds Directive (2009/147/EEC) and Schedule 1 of the Wildlife and Countryside Act 1981 (as amended).
+The species is also amber-listed on the UK Birds of Conservation Concern (Eaton et al. 2015). - 1.6.14.2 Little terns are summer visitors to Britain, breeding in coastal colonies.
 Seabird 2000 recorded 1,947 pairs in Britain (Mitchell et al., 2004).
 The closest large colonies to Hornsea Three are currently in North Norfolk (Blakeney Point, Holkham, Scolt Head and Winterton).
-There are smaller colonies at Gibraltar Point (Lincolnshire), Spurn Point and Easington (Humberside) and Long Nanny (Northumberland) (SMP, 2017). - 1.6.13.3 Little tern is listed as a qualifying interest species in the breeding season for 18 SPAs on the UK east coast (Table 1.27).
-At the time of designation these SPAs held 1,325 little terns, representing nearly 70% of the national breeding population of the species.
-Hornsea Three is beyond the maximum known foraging range from any UK SPA for little terns (11 km) (Thaxter et al., 2012). - 1.6.13.4 Wade et al. (2016) assessed little tern as being at low risk of displacement from wind farms and high risk of habitat loss.
-The species is also assessed as being at moderate risk of collision with turbines.
+There are smaller colonies at Gibraltar Point (Lincolnshire), Spurn Point and Easington (Humberside) and Long Nanny (Northumberland) (SMP, 2017). - 1.6.14.3 Little tern is listed as a qualifying interest species in the breeding season for 18 SPAs and 4 pSPAs on the UK east coast (Table 1.27).
+At the time of designation these SPAs supported 1,325 little terns, representing nearly 70% of the national breeding population of the species.
+Hornsea Three is beyond the maximum known foraging range from any UK SPA for little terns (11 km) (Thaxter et al., 2012). - 1.6.14.4 Wade et al. (2016) assessed little tern as being at low risk of displacement from wind farms and high risk of habitat loss due to the species limited ability to utilise alternative habitats.
+The species is also assessed as being at moderate risk of collision with turbines due to the high proportion of time the species spends in flight although this level of sensitivity has an associated very high level of uncertainty.
 Maclean et al. (2009) assessed terns as being at very low risk of barrier effects at offshore wind farms (Table 1.6).